The November Night Sky

 Remember, stars (and planets can be included) appear to rise and set 4 minutes earlier on each successive day.
 This equates to 1 hour every 15 days.
-Therefore on the 30th, the maps will show the sky for 9:30pm BST.
-While, on the 1st of the month, the maps will show the sky for 11:30pm BST.
+Therefore, on the 1st of the month, the maps will show the sky for 9 pm GMT.
+While on the 30th, the maps will show the sky for 7 pm GMT.

 Click on each image to get a full-screen view of the area of sky.